Have your say

-We are recruiting to a new outpatient user group particularly for patients and their relatives who use the following services at King’s:
+We are recruiting to an outpatient user group particularly for patients and their relatives who use the following services at King’s:

 - allergy and immunology

-The group will provide advice and ideas to improve the services, including how we make best use of the new outpatient building currently under construction at King’s College Hospital.
+The group has provided advice and ideas to improve services, including how we make best use of the new outpatient building at King’s College Hospital.

 You can be involved as much or as little as you wish through online meetings, phone calls or emails.